aaron-human/RoboExplore/doc/GameIdeas.md

 ---
 * Perhaps have **several crises** that the world has gone through.
 And you're just seeing the latest?
 * Maybe the creators aren't human?

+Idea for the starting area: You're a cleaning bot in a locked down residential area.
+Spend some time running around the safety before spotting a playful robot that modifies you (upgrades!).
+You deal with some mini-boss, then containment is breached.
+You're told to flee right by the intercom.
+If you go the other way, gray goo eats you.
+Escapeing to the right basically beings the game (welcome to the (fairly) open world).

+If I wanted to be mean, could make it so if you don't do well enough getting out (fast enough) then your playful companion dies?

+---

+A boss that's a big old robot that you have to crawl through and attack.
+The robot walks around, you've got to not get stomped and make your way to poles (antenna?) on it.
+Could maybe have multiple marching around a central core?